adamchainz/MachineLearningForChumps/README.md

 # Machine Learning for Nincompoops

-I'm learning some machine learning techniques - this is where I'm keeping the source.
-Feel free to poke around!
+I'm learning some machine learning techinques, using material from <https://www.coursera.org/course/neuralnets> especially.

+## What you can do

+So far I've done hopfield nets - you can check out the Hopfield net factor_finder in the directory that will run and try to determine the upper bound on storage in a hopfield net.
+Use --help to get all options.